Don’t Forget: Dairy Foods Have Protein, Too

 MyPlate shows that the protein group includes foods such as meat, poultry, beans, seafood and eggs.
 Yet, dairy foods (milk, cheese, yogurt) also serve as an important source of high-quality protein in the American diet, contributing approximately one-fifth of the protein in the U.S. diet.

 Dairy foods do have a unique nutrient profile that merit their distinction from the other protein sources on MyPlate:

-- Milk provides nine essential nutrients: protein, calcium, pantothenic acid, phosphorus, niacin, riboflavin, and vitamins A, B12, and D.
+- Milk provides essential nutrients: protein, calcium, pantothenic acid, phosphorus, niacin, riboflavin, and vitamins A, B12, and D.

 - Milk is the number one food source of calcium, vitamin D and potassium -- nutrients of public health concern -- in the diets of both children and adults in the U.S.